cwallacebailey/Project3_battleships_template/README.md

 7. Hit the Create app button.
 8. You will now be on the project Deployment tab.
 Navigate to the settings, a separate tab, and scroll down to the "Config Vars" section.
 9. Here click the button labelled "Reveal Config Vars", the "key" as port should be 8000.
 Enter this and then hit the "add" button.
 10. Next head to the "buildpacks" section still on the settings page and click "add buildpack", select "Python," and then add "Node.js".
-Save these changes before you prceed.
+Save these changes before you proceed.

 Note: it is vital that the buildpacks are in the correct order.
 If node.js is listed first under this section, you can click and drag it to be below Python.